nsat/lemdig-image/README.md

     `source ./oe-init-build-env`
     `bitbake opencv`

-Building the Vivado FPGA project
+4. **Building the Vivado FPGA project** (optional)

     Execute the following commands in an ubuntu terminal

     `cd fpga/scripts`
     `rm -rf ../build/oni-zynqmp_v1/ ; ./build.sh oni zynqmp v1`

     The project will take some time to build and the following artifacts should be generated in the fpga/build/oni-zynqmp_v1/top-level/build/ directory

-    system_1.hdf  system_1_top.bin  system_1_top.bit
+    `system_1.hdf  system_1_top.bin  system_1_top.bit`

+    The `system1.hdf` file can be used to generate device tree files and/or init files for the FSBL.

+    The `system_1_top.bin` file can be used to dunamically load a bitfile at runtime after the marsupial has booted.

+    The `system_1_top.bit` file can be used to update the default bitfile loaded when the system boots (see below "Updating the FPGA image")

     In addition a Vivado project file should have been generated in

-    fpga/build/oni-zynqmp_v1/top-level/zynqmpONI.vivado/zynqmpONI.vivado.xpr
+    `fpga/build/oni-zynqmp_v1/top-level/zynqmpONI.vivado/zynqmpONI.vivado.xpr`

     If you open this file in Vivado then you can browse the design

 ## Introduction to BitBake and The Yocto Project
 Spire Linux is built with the